 - Not as lightweight as a bamboo or composite / hybrid deck

 - Small wheelbase and maple deck makes it ill-suited for downhill

-At around $130, the Dinghy is quite affordable (you can check out its exact price on here on Amazon).
+At around $130, the Dinghy is very affordable – you can check out its exact price on here on Amazon.

-OK let’s dig in a bit deeper.
-First, some background about its manufacturer.
+But let’s dig in a bit deeper.
+First, some background about Landyachtz.

 Landyacthz has been building longboards for 20 years.
 Started in a basement by two friends, it has grown into a 60 employee company with offices and retail space in Vancouver and Los Angeles, and a manufacturing facility in British Columbia.

 Landyachtz also owns the Bear Trucks and Hawgs Wheels brands, both well-recognized in the longboarding community for their quality.
 All the Lanyachtz complete longboards come with these trucks and wheels.

 The company keeps a strong focus on their cruiser longboard category, putting special efforts in quality deck construction and quality components.
 In addition to their mini-cruiser line – which includes the Dinghy, Landyachtz also has a full-size street cruiser line (ATV), a traditional pintail series (Freedom), and a freeride and downhill longboard series.